locationtech/geomesa/docs/user/datastores/authorizations.rst

 Authorizations
 --------------

-When performing a query using the Accumulo or HBase datastore, GeoMesa delegates the retrieval of authorizations to ``service providers`` that implement the following interface:
+When performing a query using the Accumulo or HBase data stores, GeoMesa delegates the retrieval of authorizations to ``service providers`` that implement the following interface:

 .. code-block:: java